microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

 # DRAFT: Exercises to Deploy, Manage, and Optimize Azure SQL Database

-This is a set of exercises                                deploy, manage, and optimize an Azure SQL Database.
+This is a set of exercises to deploy, manage, and optimize an Azure SQL Database.
 The exercises are designed to be completed in order as each exercise builds on the previous exercise.
 The exercises are designed to be completed in a workshop environment with an instructor; however, you can also complete them on your own if you have the necessary Azure subscription and resources.
 This Module is completely independent of previous modules and can be completed on its own.

 In these exercises you will: